nederliver/MinGen/README.md

 # MinGen

-MinGen enhance your world by adding more beautiful structures to it.
-Each structure integrates with the vanilla gameplay.
-More info [on the modrinth page](https://modrinth.com/datapack/mingen)
+MinGen adds new structures to your world.
+I'm trying to keep vanilla look, but its not 100% vanilla-friendly More info [on the modrinth page](https://modrinth.com/datapack/mingen)